Christianity Reconstructed in 24 Hours

 Suffering doesn’t have a reason.
 But it can have a response.

 When you suffer — and you will — you face a choice.
-The same choice Job faced, the same choice Jesus faced in Gethsemane.
+The same choice Jesus faced in Gethsemane.
 Do you walk away from the mission, or do you carry it through the pain?

 Suffering can forge honesty.
 The pretense that everything is fine collapses when the floor drops out.
 You discover what you actually believe, as opposed to what you’ve been saying you believe.
 David’s rawest psalms — the ones where he accuses God of hiding, of forgetting, of sleeping (Psalm 13, Psalm 22, Psalm 44) — are the most honest prayers in Scripture.
 They’re also the ones Jesus quoted from the cross.